32 best guard dog breeds for maximum protection

 The best guard dog breeds can help provide you with some peace of mind

 It probably comes as no surprise to hear that guard dogs typically have a range of characteristics and qualities that make them good for warding off unwanted visitors.
-The best guard dog breeds can also keep a watchful eye over your prized possessions and they're not shy of being vocal, especially when it comes to signs of stranger danger.
+They're not shy of being vocal – just like the loudest dog breeds – especially when it comes to signs of stranger danger.

-To help you decipher which loveable pooch is the perfect match for you, we’ve rounded up the best guard dog breeds, known for their defending and protecting qualities.
+To help you decipher which loveable dog is the perfect match for you, we’ve rounded up the best guard dog breeds, known for their defending and protecting qualities.

 1. German Shepherd

 It probably comes as no surprise to hear that the German Shepherd tops our guide to the best watchdog breeds around.
-A favorite of the police, these fur friends tick all the boxes when it comes to dogs that hone brilliant guarding skills.
-For example, they are easy to train, fiercely loyal, have amazing stamina, and are great under pressure.
+A favorite of the police, this breed tick all the boxes of brilliant guarding skills.
+They are easy to train, fiercely loyal, have amazing stamina, and are great under pressure.

-Couple this with their strength and size and this is the perfect mix for warding off any potential home invaders.
-But alongside their guarding traits, they also make for a brilliant pet who loves to play with the best dog toys.
-So the perfect blend!
+Couple this with their strength and size, and this is the perfect mix for warding off any potential home invaders.
+But alongside their guarding traits, they also make for a brilliant pet who loves to play, so the perfect blend!

-There are no prizes for guessing why the Cane Corso makes for such a good guard dog.
-At around 26 inches tall, they may not be the biggest breed vertically (we’re looking at you Great Danes) but they are incredibly muscular and powerful animals.
+There are no prizes for guessing why the cane corso makes for such a good guard dog.
+At around 26 inches tall, they may not be the biggest dog breed vertically, but they are incredibly muscular and powerful animals.

 3. Akita

 Blending brains with brawn, the Akita might not look intimidating.
-But long, long ago Akitas were bred to stand by the side of Japanese royalty and keep them safe from enemies.
+But long, long ago, these Japanese dogs were bred to stand by the side of Japanese royalty and keep them safe from enemies.

 4. Bullmastiff

 Originally bred to protect game and large estates in the English countryside, this natural watchdog instinct is still present today.
-If properly trained and socialized however, a Bullmastiff can be gentle and laid back to its human parents.
+If properly trained and socialized, however, a Bullmastiff can be gentle and laid back with its human parents.

 5. Doberman Pinscher